AI Agent Skill

 "Less is more."

 Mies spent his career proving that stripping away decoration doesn't make a design "empty"—it makes it clearer.
-By focusing on essential materials and open space, he showed us how to reveal the true character of a project.
+By focusing on essential materials and open space, his work reveals the true character of a project.

 Design for the Web: Clarity over Decoration

 In modern web development, this means removing every border, shadow, and icon that isn't helping the user complete their task.
-We let the typography and the whitespace do the work of guiding the eye.
+Typography and whitespace are used to guide the eye.

 This content block uses nothing but whitespace and a single vertical line to establish its presence.
 There are no shadows or borders to distract you from the text.